MicrosoftDocs/entra-docs/docs/id-governance/download-workflow-history.md

 # Download workflow history reports (Preview)

 Lifecycle Workflow's history feature allows you to view details about the actions of a workflow such as when it runs, processes a task, or processes a user.
 From the Microsoft Entra admin center, you're able to filter this information up to 30 days from when the action was taken.
-For a step guide on viewing this information in the Microsoft Entra admin center, see: [Check the status of a workflow](check-status-workflow.md).
-To store this information for a longer period of time, you can save the filtered history as a CSV report.
+To store this information for a longer period of time, you can save the history as a CSV report.
 This article walks you through how you can download these reports.

 ## Download the history report of a workflow using the Microsoft Entra admin center